 Ethical hackers (sometimes called white hat hackers) are security professionals, who find and exploit vulnerabilities and weaknesses in various systems to make sure that these systems are fixed and become as safe as possible.

 In this course, you will learn ethical hacking and penetration step by step with Kali Linux.

 You will start this ethical hacking course by learning how to install Kali Linux on your computer and how to work with it appropriately.
 You will build your skills and knowledge about various security threats in information, networks, and other systems, with each lecture taking them to the next level.

 You will learn how to gather information with different methods (for example fingerprinting and open ports).
 You will also find out how to exploit the vulnerability with varying parameters in the system you are using.
-When you complete this course, you will be able to use ethical hacking and the tools that Kali Linux provides to protect your system from hackers.
+When you complete this ethical hacking and penetration testing with Kali Linux tutorial, you will be able to use ethical hacking and the tools that Kali Linux provides to protect your system from hackers.

 You will find out how professional ethical hackers perform security audit and testing using Kali Linux